Master of Science in Information Technology (MSIT)

 The Master of Science in Information Technology (MSIT) is a 36 credit-hour degree program at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS).
 Information Technology spans organizational information systems, application technologies, software methods and technologies, and systems infrastructure.
 Offered online and on-campus in South Florida, the MSIT degree program focuses on meeting the needs of users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies and resources.
-The Master of Science in Information Technology is a 36 credit-hour program.
+This program offers practical skills applicable to complex real-world information technology problems.